 Illinois law only recognizes five types of statements as being defamatory per se.
 All other types of defamatory statements are considered to be defamatory per quod.
 The five categories of statements that Illinois recognizes as defamatory per se are: (1) accusing a person of committing a crime, (2) accusing a person of being infected with a “loathsome communicable disease,” (3) accusing a person of lacking ability or integrity in the performance of job duties, (4) statements that otherwise prejudice a person in his profession or business, and (5) accusing a person of adultery or fornication.

 Defamation law continues to change and evolve.
 Defamation attorneys must have extensive knowledge of the history of defamation law, recent changes in the law, common defenses and privileges of defamation law, common sources of evidence, and other aspects of defamation law to effectively prosecute claims for businesses, professionals and individuals who have been defamed or defend against such claims.

 The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting defamation, slander libel and cyber smear lawsuits.
 We are knowledgeable regarding the changes and complexities of this evolving area of the law.
 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated defamation, trade libel, internet defamation, and cyber smear cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.